ros2/design/articles/remapping.md

 The token used for a basename may also be in the namespace of another name the user does not want to change.

 - A node uses names `/scan/head/scan`, `/scan/base/scan`, `/scan/arm/scan`
-- A user wants the node to subscribe to the same data after some processsing
+- A user wants the node to subscribe to the same data after some processing
 - The user remaps basename `scan` to `scan_filtered`
 - The final topics are `/scan/head/scan_filtered`, `/scan/base/scan_filtered`, `/scan/arm/scan_filtered`